abhardwaj1-png/adi-first-gds/docs/info.md

 ## How it works

 Explain how your project works.

 Using AND, XOR, NAND

 ## How to test

-Explain how to use your project input abc
+nput a b c and 1 or 0 11 00 01 10

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any.
-None
+List external hardware used in your project (e.g. PMOD, LED display, etc), if any. none
+N/A